EasyGithDev/PHPOpenAI/README.md

 Welcome to the GitHub project page for "PHPOpenAI", a project that enables the use of the OpinAI API in PHP.

 The project is written in PHP and can be used to easily integrate the OpinAI API into your existing PHP project.
-The OpenAI API provides natural language processing tools for sentiment analysis, text classification, and named entity recognition.
+The OpenAI API provides natural language processing tools for text classification, image generation and named entity recognition.

 ### Installation via Git